claireecho/Negotiator-Bot/README.md

 - [ ] Advanced analytics and reporting
 - [ ] Integration with HR systems
 - [ ] Multi-language support

+## 🎯 How to Use

+1. **Start the application** and open your browser to `http://localhost:8080`
+2. **Enter your OpenAI API key** in the provided field
+3. **Click "Start Conversation"** to begin with an initial job offer from a real company
+4. **Review the offer** displayed in the collapsible offer section (click header to expand/collapse)
+5. **Type your negotiation message** in the input field - be specific and professional
+6. **Send your message** and see the recruiter's response
+7. **If offer improves**, you'll see exactly what changed with clear explanations
+8. **Continue negotiating** - but remember, each attempt becomes more difficult
+9. **Download PDF** of your current offer anytime using the download button
+10. **Change API key** anytime using the change button

+## 💡 Negotiation Tips

+### ✅ Good Negotiation Examples:

+- "I have 5 years of experience in React and led a team of 3 developers at my previous company, plus I have AWS certifications"
+- "I have competing offers from Google for $120k and Microsoft for $115k respectively"
+- "I bring specialized skills in machine learning that directly match your AI initiatives"

+### ❌ Poor Negotiation Examples:

+- "I want more money"
+- "I think I deserve better"
+- "Can you increase the salary?"
+- "I'm really good at coding"

+### 🚫 Withdrawal-Worthy Examples (will result in offer withdrawal):

+- "This is insulting, I deserve way more than this"
+- "You're being cheap, I know you can afford more"
+- "This is pathetic, I expected better from [company name]"
+- "I'm not accepting anything less than $200k"
+- "You're making a mistake if you don't give me what I want"
+- "I have other offers, you better match them or I'm gone"

+### 🎯 Strategy:

+- **First attempt**: Be specific about your value and experience
+- **Second attempt**: Provide concrete evidence of competing offers or unique skills
+- **Third+ attempts**: Only try if you have exceptional qualifications - the bot becomes very strict

+## 🏢 Supported Companies

+The bot can present offers from these real tech companies:

+**Tech Giants:**

+- Google 🔍
+- Microsoft 🪟
+- Apple 🍎
+- Amazon 📦

+**Startups:**

+- Stripe 💳
+- Airbnb 🏠
+- Slack 💬

+**Fintech:**

+- PayPal 💰
+- Square ⬜

 ## 📄 License